starknet-io/starknet.js/CONTRIBUTING.md

 npm test --watch
 ```

 By default the tests are executed in your local Devnet.
-If you want to use a specific rpc node, you have to set some global variables before executing the tests :
+If you want to use a specific
+rpc node, you have to set some global variables before executing the tests:

 ```bash
 export TEST_RPC_URL=http://192.168.1.44:9545/rpc/v0.5 # example of a Pathfinder node located in your local network